Pago Pago, American Samoa: City features

 Some houses are Western-style; others are more traditional Samoan housing units.
 All houses have running water and plumbing.
 It has been described as a "thoroughly Americanized" city.
 Fagatogo is Pago Pago's chief governmental and commercial center.

 Pago Pago Park is a public park by the harbor in Pago Pago.
 It lies by the Laolao Stream at the very end of Pago Pago Harbor.
 It is a 20 acre recreational complex and culture center.
 There are a ball field, sports court and boat ramp in the park.
 The park houses businesses such as the American Samoa Development Bank.
-There are basketball and tennis courts, a football field, a gymnasium, a bowling alley and several Korean food kiosks in the park.
+Within the park are basketball and tennis courts, a football field, a gymnasium, a bowling alley and several Korean food kiosks.
 The Korean House was built as a social center for the Korean fishermen in town.